-For many of our clients, philanthropy is a central component of their wealth planning.
+Philanthropy is often a central component of comprehensive wealth planning.
 Fortunately, US laws recognize the important societal benefits of charitable giving, and provide significant opportunities for the well-prepared to maximize their impact.

 Here are some of the common strategies we employ: